 Typically, at the start of the career, it is a must for the newbies or the Maikos to wear the white makeup every day.
 It is the Geisha, who takes the new Maikos under her protective wing, or the Okasan (the owner of the home that the Maikos are a part of) and teaches them how to do this.
 Once the Geisha is three years into her profession, her makeup gets lighter, and her bun gets simpler.
 In three years, she matures beautifully and then she is known by her talent, and not her appearance.
 For events that are more formal in nature or for dances, she wears heavier makeup and a katsura or an elaborate wig.

 Once the foundation is set, the eyes and the eyebrows are painted.
-This is a tedious job and needs a steady hand.
+The Geisha eye makeup is a tedious job and needs a steady hand.
 A single mistake could lead to starting the process all over again.
 The eyebrows are primarily painted black, with a tinge of red.
-Traditional makeup used charcoal as the blackening agent, but today, many cosmetics are available specifically for this purpose.
+Traditional Geisha makeup used charcoal as the blackening agent, but today, many cosmetics are available specifically for this purpose.
 Then come the eyes.
 These are painted black, with a touch of red too.
 As the new Geisha matures, the amount of red in her makeup decreases.
-To finish the look, the center of the lips is painted bright red with the help of a small brush.
+To finish the Geisha girl makeup, the center of the lips is painted bright red with the help of a small brush.
 Traditionally, the color was extracted from safflower that was infused with water.
 Once the color was added to the lips, it was covered with crystallized sugar, to get that lustrous look.

-Now that you know how to go about this look, it is time for you to create your own “Memoirs Of A Geisha”.
+Now that you know how to go about this Geisha Makeup look, it is time for you to create your own “Memoirs Of A Geisha”.

 Latest posts by Shirin Mehdi (see all)

 - Quiz: A Fun Color Test That Can Predict Your Mental Age - February 9, 2018